 OMPIC and the USPTO may, upon consultation with JPO, KIPO, EUIPO, and SAIC enter into an arrangement whereby the USPTO would display the list, if any, of identifications that OMPIC submitted pursuant to III.
 A. ii of this Memorandum of Cooperation, on a website that (i) displays the list, (ii) indicates which of these identifications are accepted in which countries, and (iii) displays translations of these identifications into various languages.

+This Memorandum of Cooperation may be executed in one or more counterparts, each of which shall be deemed to be an original, but all of which, taken together, shall constitute one and the same instrument.

 For the: For the: